weiqiangzheng1999/theme-academic-cv/content/authors/admin/_index.md

 I have a broad interest in theoretical computer science, optimization, machine learning, and economics.
 Currently I focus on min-max optimization and online learning in games, and try to provide theoretical understanding of deep learning and reinforcement learning.

+I am honored to be recognized as a [KAUST rising star in AI](https://www.kaust.edu.sa/en/news/rising-stars-in-ai-symposium-2025).

 {style="text-align: justify;"}